 It is important to cross, double and triple check information.
 Above all allow your instinct and body to guide you towards the best solutions.

-Being a compliant, obedient, easy-going, likable and “good patient” who allows professionals to make 100% of the decisions for your body provides a 50% chance of health recovery.
-Allowing your body to be a part of the decision making process along with professionals will double your chance for a successful health recovery.
+Being a compliant, obedient, easy-going, likable and “good patient” who allows professionals to make 100% of the decisions for your body may be easy but it isn’t smart.
+Allowing your body to be a part of the decision making process along with professionals increases successful health recovery.

-PS – I stopped eating fish altogether back in 2006 as well as being aware of and avoiding mercury exposures that I have control over.
-I went through about 2 years of DMPS IV chelation which was horrendous.
-In all my heavy metals lab tests since then my mercury levels have been barely even detectable.
+PS – I stopped eating fish entirely back in 2006 as well as being aware of and avoiding mercury exposures that I have control over.
+I went through about 2 years of weekly DMPS IV chelation which was horrendous.
+Since then my heavy metals lab tests show no or barely detectable mercury levels.
+Since then I have been chipping away to remove the lead, cadmium and other heavy metals (some from medical lab testing) that were stored away.
+Did you know anemia, in some people, is a sign and symptom of lead toxicity?
+I have never met a doctor who tests their anemic patients for lead toxicity to determine if that is the causative factor.